0Domlightning0/Automation/README.md

 You can change the inward recipient by changing the email address in the "To" menu

 #improvements

-##Complexity

-- Add more codewords
+- More codewords
-- Add a function to respond to the person who sent the email to confirm/send a message
+- Respond to the person who sent the email to confirm/send a message
 - Report the name/email of the person who sent the email to the inward recipient email
 - Detect certain sentences like "whats a submarine?"
 - Detect numbers to act as codewords
 - Send/Recieve the location of the person or me
--
+- Use audio/ other files attached to the email for processing aswell